Clusters, toric ranks, and 2-ranks of hyperelliptic curves in the wild case: The relatively stable model of a Galois covering

 \subsubsection{Vanishing and persistent nodes}

 Given a model $\YY$ of $Y$ corresponding to some model $\XX$ of $X$, we can ask ourselves how the properties of $\XX$ and $\YY$ are related to each other.
-If we write $f: \YY\to \XX=\YY/G$ for the quotient map, we present an important result concerning the semistability of $\XX$ and $\YY$. \begin{prop} In the setting above, we have that $\XX$ is semistable at $f(Q)$ whenever $\YY$ is semistable at some $Q\in \YY_s$.
-More precisely, we have the following. \begin{enumerate}[(a)] \item If $Q$ is a smooth point of $\YY_s$, then $f(Q)$ is a smooth point of $\XX_s$; \item If $Q$ is a node of thickness $t$ of $\YY_s$, we have two possibilities: \begin{enumerate}[(i)] \item if the stabilizer $G_Q\le G$ of $Q$ permutes the two branches of ${\YY}_s$ passing through $Q$, then $f(Q)$ is a smooth point of ${\XX}_s$; \item if the stabilizer $G_Q\le G$ of $Q$ does not flip the two branches of ${\YY}_s$ passing through $Q$, then $f(Q)$ is a node of $\XX_s$, and its thickness is $t|G_Q|$. \end{enumerate} \end{enumerate} In particular, if the model $\YY$ is semistable, then so is the model $\XX$. \begin{proof} The proof consists of an explicit local study of the quotient map $f: \YY\to \XX$, which can be found in \cite[Proposition 10.3.48]{liu2002algebraic}. \end{proof} \end{prop}
+Writing $f: \YY\to \XX=\YY/G$ for the hyperelliptic quotient map, we present an important result concerning the semistability of $\XX$ and $\YY$. \begin{prop} In the setting above, we have that $\XX$ is semistable at $f(Q)$ whenever $\YY$ is semistable at some $Q\in \YY_s$.
+More precisely, we have the following. \begin{enumerate}[(a)] \item If $Q$ is a smooth point of $\YY_s$, then $f(Q)$ is a smooth point of $\XX_s$; \item If $Q$ is a node of thickness $t$ of $\YY_s$, we have two possibilities: \begin{enumerate}[(i)] \item if the Galois group $G$ fixes $Q$ and flips the two branches of ${\YY}_s$ passing through $Q$, then $f(Q)$ is a smooth point of ${\XX}_s$; \item if the stabilizer $G_Q \le G$ of $Q$ does not flip the two branches of ${\YY}_s$ passing through $Q$, then $f(Q)$ is a node of $\XX_s$, and its thickness is $t|G_Q|$. \end{enumerate} \end{enumerate} In particular, if the model $\YY$ is semistable, then so is the model $\XX$. \begin{proof} The proof consists of an explicit local study of the quotient map $f: \YY\to \XX$, which can be found in \cite[Proposition 10.3.48]{liu2002algebraic}. \end{proof} \end{prop}

-\begin{dfn} A node $Q$ of $\YY$ is said to be \emph{vanishing} or \emph{persistent} with respect to the Galois cover $Y\to X$ depending on whether it falls under case (i) or (ii) of \Cref{prop vanishing persistent}(b), i.e.\ depending on whether it lies above a smooth point or a node of $\XX_s$. \end{dfn}
+\begin{dfn} A node $Q$ of $\YY$ is said to be \emph{vanishing} or \emph{persistent} with respect to the hyperelliptic cover $Y\to X$ depending on whether it falls under case (i) or (ii) of \Cref{prop vanishing persistent}(b), i.e.\ depending on whether it lies above a smooth point or a node of $\XX_s$. \end{dfn}